KuntrapakamJishnu/Smart-Cart-AI/README.md

 Additionally, be aware that any attempts to place orders within this prototype are purely for testing purposes and will not result in actual product deliveries or charges in the real-world.
 This environment is designated exclusively for simulation and development purposes

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/tejasbadone/flutterzon_bloc/blob/main/LICENSE) file for details